boktiarshakil/UserScriptHub/quranic-reflections/readme.md

 ## Author:

-Your Name: optional, replace with your name or online alias
+Your Name: Boktiar Shakil (https://github.com/boktiarshakil)

-## Additional Notes:
+# Additional Notes:

     This script retrieves quotes from an external URL.
 Ensure the URL is reliable and the quotes are appropriate for your use case.